wvchallenges/se-challenge-expenses/README.markdown

 of future needs.

 A secondary aspect of the database implementation is the use of a UUID for the primary key in the DynamoDB database.
-As recommended in the DynamoDB guidelines, a UUID primary key will behave appropriately for DynamoDB data-sharding mechanism.
+As recommended in the DynamoDB guidelines, a UUID primary key will behave appropriately for DynamoDB's data-sharding mechanism.

 ## Shortcomings

-There are many shortcomings in these implementation, which of course gives us great fodder for conversation.
+There are many shortcomings in this implementation, which of course gives us great fodder for conversation.
 But I'll list a few here to get the ball rolling:

 * Security - there is currently no security in this app